svenslaggare/gitnotes/README.md

 It is also possible to use pipes as input, `echo Hello | gitnotes add <path>`.

 ### Editing an existing note
 To edit a note, use `gitnotes edit <path>`.
 This will launch an editor where you can change the content of the note.
 After saving the changes, a new commit will be created.
+If you save without making any changes, a commit won't be created.

 Other than changing the content, the edit command can be used for adding new tags using `--add-tags` argument or clearing all tags using `--clear-tags` argument.

-### Viewing content of a note
+### Viewing the content of a note
-To view the content of a note, the `gitnotes show <path>` command can be used (view launches the editor, changes are not stored).
+The content of a note can be shown using an editor using the `gitnotes show <path>` command (changes are not stored).

 The raw content of the note can be printed using the `gitnotes cat <path>` command.
-You can view past content using the `--history` argument or only view code/output using `--code` & `--output` options.
+You can view past content using the `--history` argument.
+Additional filtering such as only showing the code can be done with the `--code` argument.

 ### Running a snippet
 With the `gitnotes run <path>` command, you can run the code blocks that are embedded in the note.
 If you supply the `--save` arguments, the output is stored in the note.

 ### Searching for notes
-Notes can be searched through in different way.
-The simplest way is to use the (virtual) file system using `gitnotes ls` or `gitnotes tree`.
+There are multiple ways that we can search for notes.
+The simplest way is to list the notes using the (virtual) file system with `gitnotes ls` or `gitnotes tree` commands.

-More advanced searching can be done with `gitnotes find` for searching based on properties or `gitnotes grep` to search based on content.
+Searching for properties of notes (such as tags or creation date) can be done using the `gitnotes find` command.

-As the data is stored in a git repository, it is possible to grep for past content as well using the `--history` argument.
+Content based searches "grep" can be done with the `gitnotes grep` command.
+It is also possible to search for past content using the `--history` argument where a git commit spec is used.

 ### Interactive mode
 The interactive mode have some additional features that are not available using the CLi directly such as the ability of combining different operations into one commit: